Stefano Da Frè

 Stefano Da Frè is an Italian-Canadian director, producer, and actor.
 He is the co-founder and president of Rosso Films International.

-Da Frè is best known for directing, screenwriting and executive producing the crime drama Stolen Dough on Apple TV.
+Da Frè is best known for directing, screenwriting and producing the crime drama Stolen Dough on Apple TV.
 Da Frè is also recognized for the documentaries The Girl Who Cannot Speak featured on NBC's Meet The Press Film Festival in collaboration with the American Film Institute and the social activism film The Day I Had to Grow Up.
 His films have been screened at multiple film festivals including the Cannes Film Festival and the Chelsea Film Festival in New York.

 Early life and education

 Born in Italy, Da Frè initially received training from the Ryerson Theatre School before attending the Neighborhood Playhouse School of the Theatre in New York City.